Neji128/Exploring-Mental-Health-and-Insurance/Abstract.md

 * Incentivize response
     * tax credit of $50 to $100
         * may increase participant pool
-        * research to gauge the need for an incentive should be done to determin feasbility and need
+        * additional research to gauge the need and feasiblity of an incentive should be done
 * Complete an examination of disparities between perceived general health in relation to recent physical/mental health issues